-For your US, European and UK HP Officejet Pro 6815 All-in-One Inkjet Printer you need HP 934 Black and HP 935 Cyan/Magenta/Yellow cartridges.
+For your US, European and UK HP Officejet Pro 6815 All-in-One Inkjet Printer you need HP 934 Black (XL) AND HP 935 Cyan/Magenta/Yellow (XL) cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 934XL Black and 935 Tri-color (Cyan, Magenta, Yellow) Combo Pack.
 Check the price of HP 934 and HP 935 cartridges at Amazon.com .

 1. Make sure the printer is turned on.

 2. Slip your fingers into the slot on the left side of the printer, and then lift to open the cartridge access door.
 The carriage moves to the left side of the printer.
 Wait until the carriage is idle and silent before you proceed.